 SOFTS-Raw sugar, coffee edge off peaks as markets consolidate

-LONDON, April 28 (Reuters) - Raw sugar futures on ICE edged off the prior session's two-month peak on Wednesday while arabica coffee fell from Tuesday's 3-1/2 year high as the two markets consolidated, taking a lead from copper, grains and oil, which were off their peaks.
+LONDON, April 28 (Reuters) - Raw sugar futures on ICE edged off the prior session's two-month peak on Wednesday while arabica coffee fell from Tuesday's 3-1/2 year high as the two markets consolidated, taking a lead from copper, grains and oil.
 GRA/O/RMET/L

 SUGAR

-* Commerzbank said improved supplies this season from key producers the EU, India and Thailand should leave the market in a balanced position, though persistent dry conditions in Brazil are an increasing worry.
+* Commerzbank said improved supplies this season from key producers the European Union, India and Thailand should leave the market in a balanced position, though persistent dry conditions in Brazil are an increasing worry.

 * Brazil sugar output so far in April is 35% below the same period a year earlier as fewer mills have started the crushing season and sugar content lags the previous crop, industry data showed.